 ON CONFLICT (user_id, kind, period) DO NOTHING;

-This is a non-negotiable standard across our Go backends.
-It is a tiny schema change that prevents massive headaches in multi-tenant or event-driven systems.
+That foundation is a non-negotiable standard across our Go backends.
+A tiny schema change that closes a whole class of duplicate-write bugs in multi-tenant and event-driven systems.